DanielEbert/slate/source/index.html.md

 <details style="margin: 20px; width: 48%">
   <summary>Hint 1</summary>
 <p style="margin: 10px">If the input is randomly generated, assertions like 'TEST_ASSERT(ret == DeserializationError::Ok);' will not hold anymore for all possible inputs.
 With the LD_PRELOAD file exercise_parse.c.so the fuzzer does not report failed assertions.
 For this reason, failed assertions do not matter in this case.
-In practice, you would remove assertions in your unit test that do not hold for all possible generated inputs and you would report inputs that trigger failed assertions.</p>
+In practice, you would remove assertions in your unit test that do not hold for all possible generated inputs, and you would report inputs that trigger failed assertions.</p>
 </details>

 <details style="margin: 20px; width: 48%">